Raijeee/SleepSync/README.md

     result = self.cursor.execute(f"select * from USERS where username='{username}';")
     return result.fetchone()
 ```
-This is a function that matches the credientials with the inputted "username" with the databases list of "usernames".
+This is a function that matches the credentials with the inputted "username" with the databases list of "usernames".
 It would either return nothing (if no such users were found) or everything relating to that username (password and email).
 This is executed through Python and the SQL console.

 ### Query Password: